kvkt/ural-pdc/2016/index.md

 ## Proceedings

-We have received 18 submissions, each of which has been reviewed by at least three program committee members.
-The committee decided to accept 12 papers.
 We plan to publish our proceedings in [CEUR-WS.org](http://ceur-ws.org/), which is indexed by Scopus.
 Proceedings of the previous Ural-PDC workshop are available at <http://ceur-ws.org/Vol-1513/>.

 ## Paper Submission